Locksmith

 Hi, I have a 2002 Ford Explorer and my daughters have managed to lose both my original keys and alarm remotes.
 I don't know where to start and need the cheapest way to get this done.
 Thank You!

-Asked by Debbie over 5 years ago
+Asked by Debbie almost 7 years ago

 Check you manual for a key code written in by the dealer or a previous owner.
 It’s rare, but it happens.
 Then I would get a price from a few local locksmiths & the Ford dealer.
 You can probably get an operating key.
 If you’re concerned about price, you might have to put the remote on the back burner.

-Asked by Pz about 5 years ago
+Asked by Susan C about 6 years ago